 The health and safety of our employees and guests is our number one priority.
 To safeguard both groups and offer a safe and memorable stay to our guests the following key points will apply throughout the property until the end of the pandemic.

 - Physical Distancing.
-Guests will be advised to practice physical distancing by standing at least 2m away from other groups of people not traveling with them while standing in lines, moving around the property.
+Guests will be advised to practice physical distancing by standing at least 2m away from other groups of people not travelling with them while standing in lines, moving around the property.
 Restaurant tables and other physical layouts will be arranged to ensure appropriate distancing.
 Employees will be reminded not to touch their faces and to practice physical distancing by standing at least 2m away from guests and other employees whenever possible.
 All hotel outlets will comply with mandated occupancy limits.

 - Front of the House Signage.
 There will be health and hygiene reminders throughout the property including the proper way to wear, handle, and dispose of PPE equipment, respiratory etiquette, and social distancing rules.
 Electronic signs will also be used for messaging and communication.

 - Back of the House Signage.
-Signage will be posted throughout the property reminding employees of the proper way to wear, handle and dispose of masks, to use gloves (in positions deemed appropriate by medical experts), wash hands, observe sneeze or coughing etiquette and to avoid touching their faces.
+Signage will be posted throughout the property reminding employees of the proper way to wear, handle and dispose of masks, to use gloves (in positions deemed appropriate by medical experts), wash hands, observe sneeze or coughing etiquette and avoid touching their faces.

 - Employee & Guest Health Concerns.
 We shall always ll be ready to provide support to our guests.
 Employees are instructed to stay home if they do not feel well and to contact their immediate supervisor on duty or department manager if they notice a co-worker or guest with a cough, shortness of breath, or other known symptoms of infectious diseases.
 Employees and guests who are exhibiting any of the symptoms of infectious diseases while at the property will be instructed to immediately notify their manager (employees) or hotel reception (guests) respectively.